sumitwashimkar/email-pronounce-issue/README.md

 **layers**, each catching a different part of the problem:

 1. **Tell the STT what to expect (before it listens).**
-   Deepgram supports "keyterm prompting" — we give it a list of words it should expect (`at`, `dot`, common domains, and brand names like `vibetree`).
+   Deepgram supports "keyterm normalisation" — we give it a list of words it should expect (`at`, `dot`, common domains, and brand names like `vibetree`).
 This makes it recognise those words correctly instead of guessing a wrong one.